News and Tools for

 A Personal Experience with the Finger Trap Dilemma

-My mother died tragically in a car accident when I was beginning high school.
-I had always been a good student, but after her death, I threw myself into my schoolwork even more.
+I had always been a good student, but her loss drove me to throw myself into my schoolwork even more.
 I didn’t miss a day of school.
 I didn’t ask for any extensions.
 I was active in clubs and activities.
 I didn’t realize it at the time, but I allowed myself very little space to experience my grief and sadness.
 In a journal I kept at the time, I wrote to myself how I couldn’t understand why I was feeling depressed and instead I should be happy and grateful for all the good things in my life.
 Sadness was something I tried not to let myself feel.
 It wasn’t until later in my life, when my children were born, that I was able to fully mourn my mother’s death.
 The cost of pushing away all that grief was that it showed up in other ways as anxiety.

 Greetings